Miyoo Mini V2 retro handheld£88.90 – £109.90

 Turning off the device

 POWER button for a few seconds.
 Your device will now power down safely.
 If a game is open, your Miyoo Mini will automatically create a save state before shutting down1.
-When you next start that game, it will continue from that save state.
+When you next start up your handheld, it will boot straight into the game and continue from that save state.

-If the device crashes, and the above method doesn’t work, a hard shutdown can be performed by pressing
+If the device crashes, and the above method doesn’t work, a hard shutdown can be performed by holding

 This method should only be used as a last resort as it risks data corruption.